-Currently Concertmaster of the Hong Kong Sinfonietta, James Cuddeford has emerged as one of Australia’s leading musicians.
+Currently Concertmaster of Hong Kong Sinfonietta, James Cuddeford has emerged as one of Australia’s leading musicians.
 After commencing his musical studies at age seven, Cuddeford won a full scholarship at age 12 to study at the Yehudi Menuhin School in England.
 He continued his studies in performance at the Royal Northern College of Music and composition at the University of Manchester.
 His principal teachers were Yehudi Menuhin in violin, and Karlheinz Stockhausen and György Kurtág in composition.
-He has won a series of important competitions including the first prize in the 1996 Charles Hennen International Competition in Holland.
+He has won prizes in a series of important competitions including the first prize in the 1996 Charles Hennen International Competition in Holland.